Story

 Succession: Oldest son

-Name of castle: Iron Keep
+Name of stronghold: Iron Keep

-Rural areas of the Iron Mountains are inhabited by clans folk increasingly untouched by civilization.
+Rural areas of the Iron Mountains are inhabited by clansfolk increasingly untouched by civilization.
 They value ‘The Steel Blood’ above all, believing the people of the mountains to be more fit and able than others.
 They don’t like their Queenland Lord.

 House Lynx